tilovashahrin/tilovashahrin/README.md

 ### About me
 - 🎓 I am a Computer Science graduate with experience as a Software Engineer.
+- 📜 I have an AWS Cloud Practitioner Certificate since December 2023.
 - 💻 Implemented agile best practices, designed and developed a full-stack features in React/TypeScript, automated database migration in SQL, optimized query performance and escalations in GCP and Kibana for a client base of 4000+.
 - 📚 Embarking on a journey into data science at BrainStation, delving into data visualization, machine learning, and big data, while mastering tools like Scikit-Learn, TensorFlow and more.
 - 🌱 I want to utilize the skills I have now and what i'm learning at BrainStation to later become a machine learning engineer.
 I want to transform incomprehensible datasets into insights, stories and unknown discoveries.
 With my coding background, I've been able to scrape data and transform them into something feasible for data insights.
 I currently am working on a machine learning model to predict Toronto's potential parking offences based on its location.